Omokoroa Boat Club Rules

 The membership of the Club shall comprise:

-- ORDINARY MEMBERS may be either individuals or families and shall be persons who have been accepted into membership in accordance with the Rules and By-Laws of the Club and have paid
+ORDINARY MEMBERS may be either individuals or families and shall be persons who have been accepted into membership in accordance with the Rules and By-Laws of the Club and have paid their financial dues.

 Family members shall comprise parent(s)/guardian(s) or two persons living at the same address who are in a partnership and any dependent children under 18 years of age.